brain-score/vision/docs/source/modules/tutorial.rst

 2. If this works correctly, then you will get a message on the Python console declaring::
-     Test successful, you are ready to submit! and you can jump down below to Part 2, but I recommend reading the rest of the steps to understand what’s going on.
+     Test successful, you are ready to submit! and you can jump down below to Part 2, but we recommend reading the rest of the steps to understand what’s going on.
    A common error regarding SSL might happen at this point and is #2 on the ``Common Errors: Setup`` section, so check that out if you get that error.